albirrkarim/laravel-react-starter-kit-pro/README.md

 ### Testing

 The purpose of testing is to make sure all function work correctly time after time and feature after feature implemented.
+Testing is important!

 **Common Problem:**